 Ask your Sea-Doo dealer if you are unsure of technical terms.

 Step By Step Oil Change Instructions

-If you get to the first 5 or 10 hours and need to do the first oil change, here is a step-by-step guide you can follow to assist you in doing it according to the manufacturer’s guidelines.
+Here is a step-by-step guide you can follow to assist you in doing it according to the manufacturer’s guidelines.
 You can buy all your spares from your local marine hardware or the manufacturer.
-Here is your 23 step guide to doing a home oil change on your Sea-Doo jet ski.
 Due to variations in design and layout of the engine compartment, some of these steps may not apply to your model.

 DIY Sea Doo Oil and Filter Change